Big drop in Covid cases over holiday period

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+In Canterbury, 2076 new cases were reported, along with five deaths.
+South Canterbury recorded 239 new cases.

-As of midnight Sunday there were 436 people in hospital across New Zealand.
-Eight are in ICU.
+As of midnight on Sunday, there were 436 people in hospital across New Zealand.
+Eight were in ICU.

 Of the 56 people who died 19 were from Auckland region, seven were from Waikato, three were from Bay of Plenty, one was from Lakes, three were from Hawke’s Bay, two were from Taranaki, two were from MidCentral, one was from Whanganui, four were from Wellington region, three were from Nelson Marlborough, five were from Canterbury, and six were from Southern.